 Have you been brave enough to put your business under the microscope lately?
 If not you may have fallen asleep reading your own business fairy tales.
 When you start off either creating a business or in new ownership you feel you’re being honest with yourself as you try new ideas and give yourself grace to ‘work on it’.
 Later as you settle into the day-to-day grind you may not notice the wearing away of creativity and sometimes the shades coming down on your ability to reflect on progress.

 Before the journey of your business hits a crossroads it might be time to review the story so far.
 Being willing to start fresh is often the secret to business growth.
 Many business operators find a cycle that either they are in control of or it’s in control of them.
 Times change and so do customers and if we think business will always be the same we could become another Kodak-Eastman or Alta Vista.
 One name was synonymous with photography and the other owned the internet search industry before we had ever heard of Google.

-To bring your plan together you need the whole team on-board.
-As the leader in your organisation the best thing you can do when a new suggestion is put on the table is bite your lip and count to ten.
+To bring your plan together you need the whole team on board.
+As the leader in your organisation, the best thing you can do when a new suggestion is put on the table is bite your lip and count to ten.
 If you can only react your people won’t respond.
-Always thank your team members for their ideas and then take the time to think about their observation or suggestion.
+Always thank your team members for their ideas and then take the time to think about their observations or suggestion.
 The time you take irrespective of your response will build respect.